spozun/cerner-32-days-of-code/README.md

 Day 31 - julia.jl - Julia!
 Running out of languages!
 Nice language for math and parallel threads

 Day 32 - most-obfuscated.js - Hoping to win a sticker with this.
+You can paste it right into your web browser console and try it out!